 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 North Carolina Coalition to End The Continuum of Care oversees application for ESG and Continuum of Care funds.
-Continuum of Care The City of Hickory works with the Continuum of Care by providing funds to many Homelessness Balance of State public service agencies that work with the homeless.
+The Continuum of Care Homelessness Balance of State City of Hickory works with the Continuum of Care by providing funds to many public Tromelessiness balance of State service agencies that work with the homeless.